pcingola/SnpEff/src/docs/snpeff/commands.md

 ```
 Usage: snpEff download [options] {snpeff | genome_version}

+Options:
+    -check : Only check if the database is available on the server (do not download).
+             Exit code 0 if available, -1 if not.
 ```

 You can use `snpEff download snpeff` to download/update SnpEff itself, or specify a genome version to download a pre-built database.